 Section VI.
-Other Regulations and Requirements
+Other Regulations and Requirements:

 VI.I.
-MAPA's Inspection Requirements for Meat, Dairy, and Seafood Products federal agencies.
-State level inspection is not accepted and products from these plants will not be registered in Brazil.
+MAPA's Inspection Requirements for Meat, Dairy, and Seafood Products

-In order to export animal origin (beef, pork, powdered milk, whey, lactose, cheese, and seafood) products to Brazil, the local government requires that U.S. processed plants must be inspected by

-The only U.S. federal agencies approved by the Brazilian Government to certify U.S. processing plants are: the Food Safety and Inspection Service of the U.S. Department of Agriculture (FSIS/USDA) for meat and poultry, and the Agricultural Marketing Services (AMS/USDA) or the Food and Drug Administration (FDA) for dairy.
-The U.S. dairy product exporter must have the processing plant included in AMS's list of U.S. Dairy Plants Surveyed and Approved by the USDA Grading Service or have the Central File Number under FDA.
-The same procedure applies for exports of U.S. seafood.
-The U.S. plant must be inspected by either the National Oceanic and Atmospheric Administration/National Marine Fisheries Services (NOAA/NMFS) or FDA before exporting to Brazil, and must be included on DIPOA's list.
-The request for registration of the U.S. plant with DIPOA must be made through the USDA's Foreign Agricultural Service (FAS) office in the U.S. Embassy in Brasilia.
+In order to export animal origin (beef, pork, powdered milk, whey, lactose, cheese, and seafood) products to Brazil, the local government requires that U.S. processing plants be inspected by federal agencies in the country of origin.
+The only U.S. federal agencies approved by the Brazilian Government to certify U.S. processing plants are: the Food Safety and Inspection Service of the U.S. Department of Agriculture (FSIS/USDA) for meat; the Agricultural Marketing Services (AMS/USDA) or the Food and Drug Administration (FDA) for dairy and the National Oceanic and Atmospheric Administration/National Marine Fisheries Services (NOAA/NMFS) for fishery products.

+The U.S. exporter must contact these federal agencies and request the inclusion of the processing plant in the list of approved U.S. plants to export to Brazil.
+The request for registration of the U.S. plant with the Brazilian authority, DIPOA, must be done as per the following procedures:

+Meat: all beef or pork plants must make a formal request to FSIS.
+FSIS will then contact the Foreign Agricultural Service/Office of Agricultural Affairs (FAS/OAA) and request the registration to be included in the Brazil's official list.

+Dairy: registration under this category must be done directly through FAS/OAA.
+FAS will need a formal letter from the company to insert the producing plant in the Brazil's official list.

+Seafood: all fishery plants must prepare a formal request to NOAA.
+NOAA will then contact FAS/OAA and request the registration to be included in the Brazil's official list.

+Registration of U.S. facilities can take more than a year.